Introduction: Paris After Dark

 Palais Garnier: The Grand Opéra House

-The Palais Garnier, completed in 1875, stands as one of the world’s most spectacular opera houses.
-The architecture alone justifies a visit—the main staircase, foyer, and auditorium are masterpieces of Beaux-Arts design.
-The venue hosts roughly 180 performances per year, primarily ballet but also occasional operas.
+The Palais Garnier, finished in 1875, is one of the most spectacular opera houses anywhere.
+The architecture alone earns the trip: the grand staircase, the foyer, and the auditorium are Beaux-Arts at full tilt.
+The house stages roughly 180 performances a year, mostly ballet with the occasional opera.

-Programming: Check the official Palais Garnier website for the season schedule.
-Most performances run October through June, with lighter programming in summer.
-Ballet is the primary focus, with occasional opera productions.
-Performances typically run 7:30pm-10pm.
+Programming: Check the official Palais Garnier website for the season.
+Most performances run October through June, with a lighter summer schedule.
+Ballet leads, with occasional opera productions.
+Curtain is typically 7:30pm to 10pm.

-Ticket Information: Price ranges from €5 to €200+ depending on seating and performance.
-The most affordable tickets (€5-€15) are obstructed-view seats in the upper balconies, but even these offer amazing views of the stage and theater interiors.
-Mid-price tickets (€30-€80) offer good sightlines.
+Ticket Information: Prices run from €5 to €200+ depending on seat and performance.
+The cheapest tickets (€5-€15) are obstructed-view seats up in the higher balconies, but even those give you a strong look at both the stage and the interior.
+Mid-price seats (€30-€80) get you good sightlines.
 Premium orchestra seating runs €100-€200+.
-Book online via the Palais Garnier website or through official ticketing partners.
-Last-minute tickets: Same-day tickets can often be purchased at the box office.
-Occasionally, single seats not available online become available in person.
+Book online through the Palais Garnier website or an official ticketing partner.
+Last-minute tickets: Same-day seats often turn up at the box office, and the occasional single not sold online appears in person.

-Under-28 Discount: Travelers under 28 can purchase tickets for €25 for select performances if they purchase at the box office on the day of the performance with a valid ID.
-This represents extraordinary value for any traveler in that age range.
-Queue at the box office 1-2 hours before the performance time.
+Under-28 Discount: If you’re under 28, you can grab tickets for €25 for select performances by buying at the box office on the day with valid ID.
+For anyone in that age bracket, this is extraordinary value, easily one of the best deals in the city.
+Queue at the box office 1-2 hours before curtain.

 Dress Code: Formal dress is common but not required.
-Many Parisians dress up for the opera, though tourists in neat casual clothing won’t feel out of place.
-When in doubt, smart casual at minimum is appropriate.
+Plenty of Parisians dress up for the opera, but if you show up in neat casual clothes you won’t feel out of place.
+When in doubt, smart casual covers you.

 Opéra Bastille: Modern Venue

-The Opéra Bastille, opened in 1989, represents modern opera house architecture and design.
-The venue emphasizes accessibility and contemporary presentation.
-It hosts opera, ballet, and contemporary performances.
-The setting is less ornate than Palais Garnier but offers excellent acoustics and sightlines.
+The Opéra Bastille, opened in 1989, is the modern counterpart, all contemporary architecture and a focus on access and present-day staging.
+It hosts opera, ballet, and contemporary work.
+The room is far plainer than the Palais Garnier, but the acoustics and sightlines are excellent, which is what you’re really there for.

-Programming: Check the official Opéra Bastille website for the season schedule.
-Performances typically run September-July.
-Opera and ballet alternate with approximately equal frequency.
-Performances typically run 7:30pm-10:30pm.
+Programming: Check the official Opéra Bastille website for the season.
+Performances generally run September through July, with opera and ballet alternating roughly evenly.
+Curtain is typically 7:30pm to 10:30pm.

-Ticket Information: Prices range from €5 to €150+ depending on seating and performance.
-Affordable tickets start at €5-€20.
-The under-28 youth discount (€25 for select performances) also applies here.
-Book via the Opéra Bastille website or by phone.
-Last-minute box office sales are often available.
+Ticket Information: Prices run €5 to €150+ depending on seat and performance, with the cheapest seats starting at €5-€20.
+The under-28 youth discount (€25 for select performances) applies here too.
+Book through the Opéra Bastille website or by phone, and last-minute box office seats are often available.

 Nightclubs & Electronic Music Scene